Maikxx/functional-programming/README.md

 #### Day 5

+**Hypothese**

+The amount of English books has increased in the past five years, due to the growing number of internalization in Amsterdam.

 ##### TODO

 * Create a way to loop a the search request to get more than 20 results.